氣 MyQi

 This is what inspired George Lucas' concept of "The Force" in his Star Wars franchise, which may be the best known representation that Westerners can relate to.

-For some scientific carrots to lead you down this Quantum Rabbit Hole, review this paper and this one on the Resonance Theory of Consciousness (and Google that for much more).
+For some scientific carrots to lead you down this Quantum Rabbit Hole, review this paper and this one on the Resonance Theory of Consciousness (Google that for much more).
 The more you learn about Quantum Theory and Chinese Medical Theory, the more their relationship becomes apparent.

 A Child of Tao